ilBares/vue_introduction/README.md

 - __v-on__<pre>attaches event listeners that invoke methods on our Vue instances.
 It listens for specific events (like "clicl")</pre>
 - __v-model__<pre>it makes two-way binging between element and data</pre>

+### Components
+> The components system is an abstraction that allows us to build large-scale applications composed of small and reusable components.

 # Vue 2
 > To add Vue framework to the project: